bweems/cs231a/README.md

 Use generateSegmentationSaliencyMaps to produce the intermediate saliency maps the DRFI paper uses - the DRFI paper code requires that you use matlab 2013b to run it (2012 wil probably also work, I can only garuntee 2013b)
-Then, if the current implementation of the feature extractor requires a model to run, run that file (run bagOfVisualWords) Then, use createCombinorTrainMatrix to create the feature and correct weight matricies Then use generateKNNSaliencyMaps or use generateGMMSaliencyMaps to produce the final saliency maps for our method Alternatively use createClusterModelAndWeights and then use generateClusterSaliencyMaps to produce the third set of saliency maps
+Then, if the current implementation of the feature extractor requires a model to run, run that file (run bagOfVisualWords) Then, use createCombinorTrainMatrix to create the feature and correct weight matricies Then use generateKNNSaliencyMaps or use createClusterModelAdWeights and then generateGMMSaliencyMaps to produce the final saliency maps for our method
+Alternatively use createClusterModelAndWeights and then use generateClusterSaliencyMaps to produce the final outputs using our third method

 Once you have an output, if you want to evaluate your method look under the Evaluation subfolder and look at quickRunEval.
 Modify the inputDir, outputDir, and inputExtension variables to the output you produce
 The quickRunEval function looks for a directory called gtDir that has all the ground truth saliency maps, point this to the correct directory once and forget it.